sunng87/slacker-cluster/README.md

 add `:unavailable-value` option on `defn-remote` for return value on this situation.

+## Server Manager

+When the server started with option `:manager true`, a management API is exposed as a namespace: `slacker.cluster.manager`.

+There are functions under this namespace:

+* `(offline)` put this server to offline mode then no more requests will be sent to it.
+The server is still running and you can call it from address.
+* `(offline-ns nsname)` put a namespace on this server to offline mode.
+* `(online)` put the server to online mode.
+* `(online-ns nsname)` put a namespace on this server to online mode.
+* `(set-server-data! data)` set the data associated with this server.
+* `(server-data)` get the data with this server.
+* `(shutdown)` shutdown the server completely.

 ## Examples

 There is a cluster example in the source code.
 To run the server,